FaisalHammad1999/futureproofwiki/MacOS-Setup.md

     + If you are not sure what your username is, it is usually visible in your terminal prompt

 ### zsh compinit errors
 Sometimes zsh gets wrongly suspicious of your files!
-You can disable this 'feature' by adding the following to your `.zshrc` file (see 'NVM Installation' above)
+You can disable this 'feature' by adding the following to your `.zshrc` file (see 'Shell Configuration File' above)
 - `ZSH_DISABLE_COMPFIX="true"`
-- Save and close the file and run `source ~/.zshrc` in your terminal
+- Save the file and reload your shell